M3RG-IITD/llamat/README.md

 for detailed results please look at our paper [Foundational Large Language Models for Materials Research ](https://arxiv.org/abs/2412.09560).
 The models can be downloaded from [https://huggingface.co/m3rg-iitd](https://huggingface.co/m3rg-iitd).
 The codebase makes use of the [Megatron-LLM](https://github.com/epfLLM/Megatron-LLM) library for efficient training of LLMs.
 Go through their documentation to understand the basics.
 The environment for using our codebase is same as the one for Megatron-LLM.

 ---
-## Pretraining
-Pretraining was performed on a text corpus of total 30B tokens, interleaved in the following way:

-1. 10M research paper tokens taken from Elsevier and Springer publications followed by 0.1M Red Pajama tokens
-2. 30M Matsci community discourse tokens included in the last 3B (10%) of the dataset in 100:1 ratio.

-The pretraining was performed on a Cerebras-CS2 cluster and supported by Edinburgh International Data Facility (EIDF) and University of Edinburgh.

----
 ## File Structure